 Chuquiragua, The "Flower of the Andes"

 The Andes Mountains have an undeniable beauty.
-It perhaps has something to do with their abrupt and colossal features, combined with the subtle colours of the moor.
+It perhaps has something to do with their abrupt and colossal features, combined with the subtle colors of the moor.
 The Andes are all about contrasts.
 The harshness of the rock under the deep blue sky.
 The silky look of snow and glaciers against the brown and reddish hues of their slopes.
 The way the sun burns the skin and the piercing cold wind chills the bones.
 The innocence of flowers that grow in such inhospitable environments yet grow with thorn-covered leaves and petals.
 This is what the chuquiragua is and more.
 An unlikely flower that grows above 3,000 metres (9,842 ft) and adorns the mountain slopes with its intense fire-like tonality and shape.
 Read on to learn more about the strange and beautiful chuquiragua, otherwise known as the “flower of the Andes”.

 Facts about Chuquiragua, the Flower of the Andes